Firesphere/silverstripe-solr-search/docs/03-Usage.md

 The Title is used to group all facets by their Title, in the template, this is accessible by looping `$Result.FacetSet.TitleOfTheFacet`

+### Important notice

+Note, that Facets are relational.
+For faceting on a relation, omit the origin class (e.g. `SiteTree`), but supply the full relational path to the facet. e.g. if you want to have facets on `RelationObject->RelationThing()->Relation()->ID`, the Facet declaration should be
+`RelationObject.RelationThing.RelationID`.
+It should always end with an ID that is a `has_one` relation.

+Although it can be a `has_many` just as well, and it would be `Relation.ID`, it is not advised, as it creates a lot of overhead.

+It would and should work though.
+If you want to do it that way, there's no stopping you, it's just not advised.

 ## Accessing Solr

 If available, you can access your Solr instance at `http://mydomain.com:8983`